from Christian DeLord

 1. Conscious acceptance

-The first phase is that of acceptance.
-I am not talking about resignation, but a clear awareness of the situation.
-It is the moment in which you stop denying or fighting against reality and begin to observe it for what it is.
+The first stage is that of acceptance.
+I am not talking about resignation, but a lucid awareness of the situation.
+It is the time when you stop denying or struggling against reality and start observing it for what it is.

-During this time, I began practicing daily meditation.
-Fifteen minutes a day where I sat in silence, observing my thoughts without judging them.
-This practice helped me separate facts from the emotional interpretations I gave them.
+During this time, I began to practice daily meditation.
+Fifteen minutes a day in which I sat in silence, observing my thoughts without judging them.
+This practice helped me separate facts from the emotional interpretations I was giving them.

-The reality was that I couldn’t do physical concerts.
+The reality was that I could not do physical concerts.
 The emotional interpretation was that my career was over.
-Once I separated those two aspects, I could see the situation more clearly.
+Once I separated these two aspects, I could see the situation more clearly.

-The second phase is to make an honest inventory of what you have available.
+The second step is to take an honest inventory of what you have at your disposal.
 Not just material resources, but also skills, relationships, time.

 I took a notebook and made three lists:

-- What I can do: playing the piano, composing, communicating, writing, simplifying…
+- What I can do: play the piano, compose, communicate, write, simplify…

 - Who I know: musicians, therapists, wellness enthusiasts…